 4 cloves garlic, finely minced

-3 tblsp Chao/Doufu Ru (Vietnamese/Chinese Fermented Bean Curd)
+3 tblsp Doubanjiang (Chinese Broad Bean Paste) or Doenjang (Korean Soybean Paste) or Chao/Doufu Ru (Vietnamese/Chinese Fermented Bean Curd)

-Optional: Add julienned carrots or cucumbers at the end.
+Optional: Add julienned carrots or cucumbers, chopped scallions or peanuts at the end.

 Boil noodles.
 Drain.
 Set aside.

-Finely dice one small onion and finely mince 4 cloves garlic.
+Finely dice one medium onion and finely mince 4 cloves garlic.

 In a saute pan on medium-high heat, drizzle a bit of oil and saute the onions and garlic until softened.
-Add the ground pork or ground turkey, 3 tblsp fermented bean curd, 3 tblsp black bean sauce, 3 tblsp hoisin sauce, and 1 tblsp rice wine.
-Saute until the meat is cooked.
+Add the ground pork or ground turkey and saute until the meat is cooked.

+Stir to mix.
 Taste and adjust portions if necessary.
 Add water if the mixture is too salty.
-Simmer for a few minutes if needed until the meat sauce is to your liking.
+Simmer for a few minutes if needed until the meat sauce is thickened to your liking.

 1 year ago today, Calbee Seaweed and Salt potato chips.